SSH Key Management

 Test Your SSH Key

-This login information can be found in your User Portal, Installs > Overview for each qualifying install.
+This login information can be found in your User Portal, on the Overview for each qualifying install.
 Click the clipboard icon to copy the string, and paste it in your terminal window.

-For example, if my email were “[email protected]” with the “myinstall” install:
+For example, if I was trying to connect to the “myinstall” install:

 Or you can specify the key if you chose to not create the SSH configuration file: